ibisdavi012/remwaste/README.md

 * The header contains back/continue buttons and the current step of the multistep booking process.
 Additionally, the previous and next step are shown.

 * The new layout splits horizontally the main content area.
-On the left the user can scroll to see the options, while on the right side, they see the current selected element.
+On the left, the user can scroll to see the options, while on the right side, they see the current selected element.

 * On Top of the list, there is a combobox which allows the user to sort the list by size and price.